 Currently, multiple agencies, organizations, and volunteers work in collaboration with the City of Oceanside to address the different needs and problems faced by the residents of this neighborhood, empowering them to participate in making their neighborhood a better place to live.
 Monthly Community Meetings of the Crown Heights Residents Group are held on the third Wednesday each month and are attended by Oceanside Police Department’s Neighborhood Policing Team Officers and Neighborhood Services staff including the area Code Enforcement Officer.
 A Community Cleanup is held monthly with volunteers from the neighborhood.

-Current programs at the site include a Positive Youth Development After School Program for youth 6 to 17, English As A Second Language Classes; a Financial Opportunity Center operated by North County Lifeline in partnership with Community Housing Works and LISC San Diego; Brother Benno’s Supplemental Food Assistance; and Ballet Folklorico Classes for Children and Adults.
+Current programs at the site include a Positive Youth Development After School Program for youth 6 to 17, English As A Second Language Classes; and, a Financial Opportunity Center operated by North County Lifeline in partnership with Community Housing Works and LISC San Diego.
 Community Meetings are held monthly and are attended by Oceanside Police Department Neighborhood Policing Team Officers and Neighborhood Services Staff from Housing and Code Enforcement along with partnering agency staff and guest presenters.